jerrynarang/itemCatalog/README.md

 9.Copy the Client ID and paste it into the data-clientid in login.html present in the templates folder <br>
 10.On the Dev Console Select Download JSON <br>
 11.Rename JSON file to client_secrets.json <br>
-12.Place JSON file in your directory where project.py is present Run application your application
+12.Place JSON file in your directory where project.py is present <br>
+13.Run your application